Join us for a day of parks education & networking!

 Session 2: Homelessness and Drugs in Parks with Brian Geerts

 Homeless camps and drug use in parks are making a big impact in most municipalities.
 Who deals with these issues, and how do you safely care for those in your community?
 Join this discussion of strategies and public response to negative impacts of homelessness and drug use in public parks and properties.
-Make sure you fill in our survey to take part in this important discussion!

 Brian Geerts studied Ecology and Arboriculture at Fleming College, and has worked at the Hamilton Conservation Authority, Royal Botanical Gardens, Maple Hill Tree Service, and the cities of Brantford and Cambridge.
 He is currently completing his Master of Public Administration at Western University.
 Born in the sprawling metropolis of Copetown, Ontario, Brian Geerts now lives in Onondaga with his wife Laura and 3 boys.
 They enjoy fishing, boating, and country life.